-Traveling thousands of miles, from Victoria University of Wellington in New Zealand to Oregon State University, highly acclaimed and globally top-ranked researchers Dr. Jake Rose and Dr. Ania Rose join the College of Business accounting faculty this fall.
+Traveling thousands of miles, from Victoria University of Wellington in New Zealand to Oregon State University, highly acclaimed and globally top-ranked researchers Dr. Jake Rose and Dr. Ania Rose join the College of Business accounting faculty.

 Ania Rose is currently tied for the rank of the no. 1 experimental researcher in accounting information systems worldwide, and she is ranked fourth in the world for her experimental research in financial accounting.
 Jake Rose shares the rank of no. 1 experimental researcher in accounting information systems and is the no. 6 experimental researcher in accounting worldwide.